Configuration

 end

-This option is disabled by default because of Parallels Tools installation takes a significant time (2-6 minutes).
-Anyway, it runs only when there is a version mismatch.
+This option is disabled by default because of Parallels Tools installation takes some time (2-6 minutes) and includes a VM restart.
+Although, it runs only when there is a version mismatch.

 Also, you can completely disable the Parallels Tools version check, if you want: